bordnig/Bordni/README.md

 - 👀 I’m interested in gaming and any project
 - 🌱 I’m currently learning Python, C++, C#, and JavaScript
 - 💞️ I’m looking to collaborate on any area
-- 📫 Reach me on twitter with same @
+- 📫 Reach me on twitter with @mebordni

 <!---
 Bordni/Bordni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.